 As businesses establish closer relationships with third-party vendors and suppliers and share common information systems, they need to ensure that their data isn’t at risk if the other party doesn't have adequate security in place.

 Identifying solutions to mitigate cyber risks for financial services companies

-With Zivver’s email security platform, not only are financial services companies preventing common email mistakes that can result in costly data leaks, but they are able to effectively achieve compliance with GDPR rules and regulations.
+With Zivver’s digital communications security solution, not only are financial services companies preventing common email mistakes that can result in costly data leaks, but they are able to effectively achieve compliance with GDPR rules and regulations.

-To find out how Zivver can help enhance your business’ defences against ongoing cybersecurity challenges, download Zivver’s guide to email security in the financial services industry, contact Zivver’s UK office on +44 20 3285 6300, or email firstname.lastname@example.org.
+To find out how Zivver can help enhance your business’ defences against ongoing cybersecurity challenges, contact Zivver’s UK office on +44 20 3285 6300, or email firstname.lastname@example.org.